This is where it all starts. I believe anyone can build their own Mandalorian costume. And it doesn’t need to be complicated or expensive.

 Most people change their kit design from what they originally envisioned.
 Expect that you’ll do the same as your build progresses.
 You might find an undersuit that fits you perfectly but it’s not the color you wanted.
 Or you may decide to create your own custom armor template designs instead of using standard templates.
 Let your kit evolve and remember that there’s no need to rush your project.
 Try to enjoy the process of creating your own kit, even if you find that your original plan needs adjusting.
 Enjoy seeing how it evolves.

 While you can start your costume creation any way that you like, I do recommend that people start with the soft parts.
 The soft parts are your flight suit, vest, boots, gloves, and belt.
-Work from the inside out.
-The armor parts are ideally shaped or formed over top of the clothing items for the best fit on your body.
+It’s best to work from the inside out.
+The armor hard parts are shaped or formed over top of the clothing soft items for the best fit on your body.
 Also, depending on what clothing items you choose, you’re armor color scheme might change.
-I think it helps if you complete your kit section by section in an organized system, increasing your skills as you go.
+I think it helps if you complete your kit section by section in an organized manner, while increasing your skills as you go.
 But if you want to jump into your helmet build first, go for it.

 Mandalorian Armor Types